PombertLab/SYNY/README.md

 Likewise, the total average sequence identity percentage listed in the PAF metrics insert is calculated by dividing the sum of all residue matches by the sum of all aligned block lengths.

 As a rule of thumb, pairwise alignments featuring lower sequence identity percentages will produce fewer and/or more fragmented collinear segments.

+PAF metrics cannot be calculated for [MashMap3](https://github.com/marbl/MashMap) aligments since the data required is missing from its PAF output files.
+MashMap3 does not calculate alignments explicitly (as per its intructional manual) but runs in a much smaller memory footprint than minimap2 when using its default percentage identity (`--mpid 85`).
+As such, it constitutes an interesting alternative when running into memory constraints.
+However, note that lowering the MashMap3 default threshold will significantly increase its memory usage.

 ### Example 2 - Encephalitozoonidae
 Below is a quick example describing how to compare a few select genomes from the Encephalitozoonidae (<i>Encephalitozoon/Ordospora</i> species <i>E. intestinalis</i> strain [ATCC 50506](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA594722/), <i>E. hellem</i> strain [ATCC 50604](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA594722/), <i>E. cuniculi</i> strain [ATCC 50602](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA705735/), <i>O. colligata</i> strain [OC4](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA210314/) and <i>O. pajunii</i> strain [FI-F-10](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA630072/)) using annotation data from NCBI.